The Science of Wool

 Heat loss is also exacerbated by metals and water, which conduct heat quickly.
 Moisture greatly quickens our loss of heat.
 Wet skin loses heat up to 25X faster than dry skin.
-In the cold, avoid getting sweaty or wearing jewelry.
+(Wool can keep our skin dry by capturing the vapor of perspiration before it condenses into what we generally think of as sweat.)
+In the cold, avoid getting sweaty and avoid jewelry.
 Sit on a fallen tree rather than a stone or cold ground.
 And rest your feet on a large branch or thick moss if possible.

 Heat is also lost when cold air is inhaled.
 Your nasal passages heat the air going into your lungs.
 Breathe through your nose, not your mouth.

 The body prioritizes where to maintain essential heat.
 Blood flow to arms and legs is reduced in order to maintain heat around vital organs and the head.
 The head receives about 25% of human blood flow.
 A head without a hat funnels body heat away.
-If your feet are cold -- put on a hat!
+If you feel cold ... even if it is your feet (the classic!) that are cold -- put on a warm hat!

 Dress in Layers

-Start with a base layer next to the skin.
-Base layers are designed to wick moisture away from the skin.
-Cool and cold-weather base layers -- we recommend only wool -- will also insulate and capture the heat contained in moisture released from the body.
+Start with a wool base layer next to the skin.
+Synthetic base layers that so many wear today for protection from the cold are designed to wick moisture away from the skin.
+And that's good, but it's not as good as capturing the vapor (and heat) of perspiration before it condenses into what we think of as sweat.
+Try to regulate your activity so that you do not detect any wetness of perspiration on your skin.
+Once you skin is wet, you lose heat much more quickly than if you skin is dry.
+Cool and cold-weather base layers -- and of course we recommend only wool -- will also insulate and capture the heat released from the body.

 Mid-layers add extra insulation of air.
 In cold weather with low activity level, a thick layer is needed.
 Mid-layers should also act in concert with moisture (sweat) transpiration.
 If your mid-layer creates a barrier between your wool base layer and wool outer layer, the moisture is trapped, This is why we use no liners.
-Wearers of WeatherWool have observed how moist air is released to the outside, where it then freezes!
+Wearers of WeatherWool working hard in serious cold have observed moist air escaping their garments and freezing on the outside.

 Top layers help insulate, regulate heat and moisture loss, and provide overall protection from elements.
 Outer layers also should handle abrasion, resist flame, odors, stains, dirt and electric-arc, and be absolutely silent.
 The ideal outer layer will also feel luxurious, provide concealment in nature and be admired in social settings.
 WeatherWool can handle a huge variety of weather conditions, but we do recommend a storm shield for extreme wind and rain conditions.